 1. You Will Sleep Better

 Hormonal imbalance affects men and women in different ways.
 Women may experience heavy, irregular, or painful periods, vaginal dryness, increased hair growth on the face, neck, chest, or back, infertility, and more.
-As for men, they may experience reduced sex drive, erectile dysfunction, reduced muscle mass, reduced body hair growth, breast tenderness, and more.
+Men may experience reduced sex drive, erectile dysfunction, reduced muscle mass, reduced body hair growth, breast tenderness, and more.
 Losing and maintaining a healthy weight is one of the solutions given to help reduce the likelihood and symptoms of hormonal imbalances (16).

 3. Improved Sex Drive And Life

-Erectile dysfunction is a problem that affects many overweight men, heavier women on the hand, find it hard to get/stay aroused or lubricated during/before sex (2).
-It should be noted that they may also experience self esteem issues which can make them shy away from intercourse.
+Erectile dysfunction is a problem that affects many overweight men, heavier women on the other hand, find it hard to get/stay aroused or lubricated during/before sex (2).
+It should be noted that they may also experience self-esteem issues which can make them shy away from intercourse.

 4. Reduced Heartburn

-According to Harvard Medical School, the extra fat around your stomach tends to put extra pressure on it which causes the stomach acid to reflux up into the esophagus and leading to heartburn.
-Losing weight relieves the extra pressure, taking care of the heartburn issue (14).
+According to Harvard Medical School, the extra fat around your stomach tends to put additional pressure on it, which causes the stomach acid to reflux up into the esophagus and to lead to heartburn.
+Losing weight relieves the extra stress, taking care of the heartburn issue (14).

-5. Relieves Joint Pain, Especially In The Knees
+5. It Relieves Joint Pain, Especially In The Knees

 The heavier you are, the more weight you place on your knees.
-It is said that for each pound you weigh, you place about 4 pounds of stress on each knee (14).
-Losing the excess will not only take the weight and stress of the knees but it will make walking less of an effort.
+For each pound you weigh, you place about 4 pounds of stress on each knee (14).
+Losing the excess will take the weight and stress of the knees and make walking less of an effort.

 6. Improved Immunity

 An Australian study done in 2010 revealed that weight loss has incredible benefits to the immune system.
 According to the study, excess body fat triggers the production of ‘pro-inflammatory’ immune cells and macrophages, which can damage our bodies.
-After 24 weeks, the results showed that weight loss had caused an 80 percent reduction of pro-inflammatory T-helper cells, as well as reduced activation of other circulating immune cells (T cells, monocytes and neutrophils) and decreased activation of macrophages in fat (10).
+After 24 weeks, the results showed that weight loss had caused an 80 percent reduction of pro-inflammatory T-helper cells and reduced activation of other circulating immune cells (T cells, monocytes and neutrophils) and decreased activation of macrophages in fat (10).

 7. Improved Memory

-8. Reduces Blood Pressure And Risk Of Cardiovascular Illnesses
+8. It Reduces Blood Pressure And Risk Of Cardiovascular Illnesses

 9. Reduced Risk Of And Better Management Of Diabetes